Revised Rules & Orders of the Portsmouth City Council (as adopted by the City Council 02/07/2022)

-The City Clerk shall attend all Council meetings, except work sessions and executive sessions, and shall keep a record of procedures of the Council by recording the motions and votes thereon.
+The City Clerk shall attend all Council meetings, including work sessions and executive sessions, and shall keep a record of procedures of the Council by recording the motions and votes thereon.
 The City Clerk shall make notes of the general content of the remarks by members of the Council, the Mayor, and the City Manager and not their specific detail.
 The City Clerk shall note in the minutes all reports, memorials and other papers submitted to the Council by their title or brief description of the purport.
+The City Clerk shall arrange for the televising and broadcast over the internet of all regular meetings.
 The City Clerk shall cause to be recorded through the use of appropriate recording device the business of all Council meetings, said recordings to be maintained by the City Clerk as a public record for a period of three years.
 Preservation of the recordings and custody of all recordings shall be the sole responsibility of the City Clerk who shall prepare such rules for use as the Clerk deems necessary or appropriate to the discharge of the above responsibility.
+(AMENDED 04/04/2022)

 RULE 35.
 SEATING ARRANGEMENT DURING COUNCIL MEETINGS

 Council seats shall be assigned by the Mayor.
 Council members who wish to exchange seats may do so upon request to the Mayor.
 Seating arrangement may be changed at any time the Mayor wishes.
 (AMENDED 10/29/90)

 RULE 36.
 PROCEDURE FOR QUESTIONS TO THE CITY ATTORNEY